youyanggu/covid19_projections/about.md

 We posted [a Tweet](https://twitter.com/youyanggu/status/1248844841733128192) on April 11 about MTA (NYC) and BART (Bay Area) subway ridership being down 90% in March.
 However, the deaths have only dropped around 25% in NY, while CA has yet to see sharp decrease in deaths in April, more than a month after the drop in ridership.

 ### Technical Flaw

+*May 4 Update: IHME completely overhauled their previous model to now use an SEIR model.
+Our model is based in SEIR and that has not changed since we first began making projections on April 1.*

 On top of everything we mentioned above, their model is also inherently flawed from a mathematical perspective.
 They try to model COVID-19 infections using a [Gaussian error function](https://en.wikipedia.org/wiki/Error_function).
 The problem is that the Gaussian error function is by design *symmetric*, meaning that the curve comes down from the peak at the same rate as it goes up.
 Unfortunately, this has not been the case for COVID-19: we come down from the peak at a much slower pace.
 This leads to a significant under-projection in IHME's model, which we have thoroughly highlighted.
 University of Washington biology professor Dr. Carl T. Bergostrom discussed this in more detail in this highly informative [series of Tweets](https://twitter.com/CT_Bergstrom/status/1250304069119275009).